RobinHYuan/Portable-Metal-Detector/README.md

 ------------

 ### Introduction:
 For this project, we will design, build, program, and test a microcontroller-frequencymeter metal detector.
-The metal detector I am building for this project relies on the inductance change that occurs when metal is placed close to a wire coil.
+The metal detector we are building for this project relies on the inductance change that occurs when metal is placed close to a wire coil.
 If this inductor is part of an oscillator circuit, such change will produce a frequency variation.
 By measuring that frequency variation, it is possible to determine the type of metal that is near the sensor coil.

 ### Team Member: